 The school serves families in areas of southeastern Virginia Beach and beyond.
 Prayer and Grace-Before-Meals are integral parts of the school day from beginning to end.
 Extended care is available to students before and after school hours by a CPR-certified staff.

-We at Star of the Sea Catholic School School are very excited to celebrate more than 50 years at the beach.
+We at Star of the Sea Catholic School are very excited to celebrate a half century at the beach.